dimadesu/android-rtmp-ingest/README.md

 There will be a delay of about 3 seconds between HLS video and audio, so you'll have to fix that in OBS (that has SRT media source).

-### Setup
+### Setup `IRL Pro`

 - Add an overlay in `IRL Pro`.
-Use HLS feed from MediaMTX as an overlay URL source:
+Use HLS feed from MediaMTX as an overlay source URL:
   ```
   http://localhost:8888/mystream
   ```
-- Set you `IRL Pro` to send SRT HEVC.
+- Setup your `IRL Pro` to stream SRT HEVC.
-- Go live in `IRL Pro`.
+- Start your stream in `IRL Pro`.
-- In OBS add audio delay of about 3000 ms. Note that in OBS delay is not applied to audio monitoring only to recording or a stream.
+- In OBS add audio delay of about 3000 ms. (Note in OBS delay is not applied to audio monitoring only to recording or a stream.)
+- Done!

 ## ffmpeg

 I usually use `ffmpeg` with Nginx that is running as a service.
-I think you can run another Termux tab if you want to make it work with MediaMTX.
+I think you can run another Termux tab if you want to make it work with MediaMTX (if it is nor running as a service).

-Please refer to the Nginx and ffmpeg instructions in another repo for details https://github.com/dimadesu/termux-nginx-rtmp (it's missing a bit with hardware accelarate options though).
+Please refer to the Nginx and ffmpeg instructions in another repo for details https://github.com/dimadesu/termux-nginx-rtmp (it's missing a bit with hardware accelarate options though, I'll update it someday).

-Install
+Install ffmpeg.

 ```
 pkg install ffmpeg